PBFI Statement/Proposal on the Future of Post Offices and An Post – 28-8-17

-The motion below is sponsored by Independent TDs and goes before the Dáil on the evening of the 16th Nov 2016.
+The motion below is sponsored by Independent TDs and went before the Dáil on the evening of the 16th Nov 2016.

 This motion has the potential to save all our local Post Offices of which 500 to 700 are in immediate danger of closure.